mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/13/index.md

 In terms of how we receive a notification from our app, there are two different scenarios:

 1. The application is running in the foreground.
-2. The application is running in the background or the application is off.
+2. The application is running in the background or the application is not running.

 {:toc:}